followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/Component/1 Configuration/onInitialized.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the **initialized** event.
-Executed only once, after the widget is initialized.
+A function that is executed only once, after the widget is initialized.
 <!--/shortDescription-->

 <!--fullDescription-->
-You cannot access widget elements in this handler because it is executed before they are ready.
+You cannot access widget elements in this function because it is executed before they are ready.
 <!--/fullDescription-->
 <!--typeFunctionParamName1-->e<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->Object<!--/typeFunctionParamType1-->